Health benefits of sport

 Protein: Did you know that too much can actually compromise bone health over time?

 Protein needs vary throughout our lifespan.
-For more information about recommended protein intake read Protein Needs for Dancers from the November Edition.
 More than enough protein is not necessarily better.
-Dancers who are adolescents and still growing, as well as engaging in athletic activity several times per week, can estimate protein on the higher end of the range, but shouldn’t over do it.
-High protein diets can lead to more calcium being lost from the bones – a big problem for dancers who are at higher than average risk for stress fractures.
+Athletes who are adolescents and still growing, as well as engaging in athletic activity several times per week, can estimate protein on the higher end of the range, but shouldn’t over do it.
+High protein diets can lead to more calcium being lost from the bones – a big problem for athletes who are at higher than average risk for stress fractures.
 Protein overload = weaker bones.
 Get your protein from food sources like beans, nuts, seeds, whole grains and if necessary, get small amounts from meat or dairy.
 Protein supplements or powders are not necessary and can even be dangerous.

 Dietary sources of bone building nutrients: